thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 ### Processor

-The bulk of the actual program logic is in processor.rs
+The bulk of the actual program logic is in `processor.rs`.
+First let's cover the boilerplate that handles the instruction, and then move on to the actual work of minting the token itself.

+First we need to process the opaque binary blob we received from the system program into a format that's easier to deal with.
 We define a function `process` which we call from the entrypoint to interpret the bits on the wire.

 ```
 pub fn process(